MSIA/2020-msia423-dimitrov-boardgameRecommendations/README.md

 ```
 This will delete `data/external/games.json`, `data/games.json`, and `data/boardgames.db`.

 - Configure your RDS variables in `config/.mysqlconfig`.
+- Make sure the database you specify as `MYSQL_DATABASE` already exists on your RDS instance.
+- If it doesn't, create it: mysql> `CREATE DATABASE <MYSQL_DATABASE>`
-Then:
+- Then:
 ```bash
 source config/.mysqlconfig
 ```